Azure/iotedge/edge-modules/metrics-collector/src/README.md

     - The stream name declared on the DCR for the destination custom table.
     - Required if `UploadTarget` is set to `AzureMonitor`
     - ex: `Custom-InsightsMetrics`
-- `AadClientId` / `AadTenantId`
-    - Optional.
-Identify the app registration/managed identity/workload identity to authenticate as.
-See the `Authentication` section below.
-- `AadClientCertificatePath` / `AadClientCertificatePassword`
-    - Optional.
-Path (and password, if the file is password-protected) to a certificate used for certificate-based app registration authentication.
-See the `Authentication` section below.
 - `MetricsEndpointsCSV`
     - List of endpoints to scrape Prometheus metrics from
     - ex: `http://edgeAgent:9600/metrics,http://MetricsSpewer:9417/metrics`